Shetty4L/walterbot/nlu_data/interrogation.md

 - do you understand your rights as I explained them to you

 ## intent: filler_conversation
-- do you want to tell us anything
 - do you know why we're here
 - do you know why you are here
 - do you know what we're doing here